joaocarmo/litten-web/src/markdown-pages/careers.md

 #### Requirements

 - Native Portuguese speaker
+- Ability to comply with the Portuguese Language Orthographic Agreement of 1990
 - Knowledge of or willing to learn version control systems (e.g., _git_)
 - Knowledge of or willing to learn data formats (e.g., _JSON_)
 - Knowledge of or willing to learn development practices (e.g., _continuous integration_)